SumikaNya

 Configure .env File#

-Return to 1 Panel, create a .env file in the specified location in your workflow, and copy the following content, modifying it to your own.
+Return to 1 Panel and create a .env file in the specified location of your workflow, copying the following content and modifying it to your own.

 # Back-end API address